-From E, an optimal edit sequence e can be constructed backwards as follows; this process is called backtracing (finds only one solution, not to be confused with backtracking on the facing page).
-Clearly e ends with one of the operations stored in E(m, n), so we have determined the last character o of e.
+From E, an optimal edit sequence e can be constructed backwards by backtracing (not to be confused with backtracking on the facing page) where we use the stored operations as a trace which we follow through the matrix E. Clearly e ends with one of the operations stored in E(m,n), so we have determined the last character e of e.
 Depending on its value, we continue as follows.